Y0Coss/docs-fork/pages/public_cloud/compute/3az_ref_architecture/guide.en-gb.md

 - The AZ-a goes down, making Instance 1 and the active Load Balancer unavailable.
 - The AZ-a Gateway becomes inaccessible but a second one in another AZ takes over.
 - The passive Load Balancer becomes active to ensure continuity of service.
-- The Floating IP can dynamically be switched through Private Networks to the AZ-b to allow continuous access to the application.
+- The Floating IP can dynamically be switched through Private Network to the AZ-b to allow continuous access to the application.
 - Instance 2 (which is located in AZ-b) automatically takes over.
 - The app remains available, but the app no longer works in High Availability (HA) mode.